dearshrewdwit/rspec-basics/README.md

 ### Intro
 Welcome to using RSpec!
 Here's a short intro to getting up to speed.
 If you're here after using [m-spec](https://github.com/dearshrewdwit/m-spec), it was designed to help you quickly get to grips with RSpec.
 RSpec is an industry-standard tool for teams using Ruby, it's fully featured, well-documented, and helps you keep your test code DRY.

 The trade-off for keeping code DRY is abstraction, and it can be tough for beginners to grapple with a lot of abstraction.
 So this repository is aimed for you to play with and learn by doing.
-Write specs, run specs, and have fun!
+Write specs, run the specs, read the comments in the files, explore and have fun! :)

 ### Quick Setup